rdvntpl/ApolloniaDental/README.md

 # ApolloniaDental
-This is NodeJS, ExpressJS and MongoDB based A Dental Medicine Center Example Project </br>
+This is a ExpressJS and MongoDB based A Dental Health Center Project </br>
 The Frontend built with EJS and Bootstrap

 ### Prerequisites